cvlab-tohoku/DSEBImageInpainting/README.md

 Download the model file trained on CelebA dataset: http://vision.is.tohoku.ac.jp/~altinel/uploadFiles/celebA.tar.gz.
 Extract and locate the files under `files/model/`.

-Run the command below for all testing set in CelebA dataset:
+Run the command below for all testing set of CelebA dataset:
 ```
 $ python inpaint.py --allTest True --allImagesPath /path/to/all/dataset/folder/
 ```